AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/graphql-api-content-fragments.md

 #### Metadata {#metadata}

-Through GraphQL AEM also exposes the metadata of a Content Fragment.
+Through GraphQL, AEM also exposes the metadata of a Content Fragment.
 Metadata is the information that describes a content fragment, such as the title of a content fragment, the thumbnail path, the description of a Content Fragment, the date it was created, amongst others.

 Because Metadata is generated through the Schema Editor and as such does not have a specific structure, the `TypedMetaData` GraphQL type was implemented to expose the metadata of a Content Fragment. `TypedMetaData `exposes the information grouped by the following scalar types: